UMichWargameDevTeam/Wargame/README.md

 # Wargame

-A real-time web-based wargame map viewer and command tool.
+A real-time web-based wargame map-viewer and command tool.
 Built with:

 - **PostgreSQL** database, hosted on Neon
 - **Redis** WebSocket backend, hosted on Redis Cloud